zhaleff/zhaleff/README.md

 I code and learn frontend development, covering both UI and UX.
 I strive to create user-friendly experiences and I am committed to learning anything related to design.

+I treat this as a hobby, not something serious; I’m not a professional.
+That said, I enjoy learning, and I think I’ll keep learning about software architectures—I look forward to learning more.

 This GitHub is strictly a hobby.
 It is not a professional portfolio or a resume.
 It is a personal space where I experiment, play with code, and treat programming as a leisure activity rather than a strict obligation.

 <br clear="right">